abhaygc/SPYS.ONE_SCRAPPER_CHROME_EXTENSION/README.md

 Example: Visit https://spys.one/free-proxy-list/US/ for US proxies
 2. Launch the installed extension
 3. Copy the required category of IP address using the button above each category!

+PS: I had coded this project in 2020 but forgot to upload it.
+It may break at some pages now in 2022 :)